Back to Blog

 PwC and EY: Both have Microsoft AI practices in Australia with growing capabilities.
 Strongest when AI governance, regulatory compliance, and board-level strategy are the core requirements.

 Specialist Microsoft partners: Australia has dozens of smaller Microsoft partners building focused AI capabilities.
-These can be excellent for specific, well-defined AI use cases that match their particular domain expertise.
+These can be excellent for specific, well-defined AI use cases that align with their particular domain expertise.

 How to Choose the Right Microsoft AI Partner in Australia